dr-richard-barker/GeneLabUserManual/README.md

 ## Plotly

-Plotly is a third party software that is using data provided by GeneLab to create the interactive visualizations displayed.
+Plotly is a third-party software that is using data provided by GeneLab to create the interactive visualizations displayed.
 At the top-right corner of each plot will be options to help a user better visualize the data.

 ![](Plotly/Overview.PNG)